Billmate/prestashop/Readme.md

 ## Changelog

+### 3.7.2 (2020-10-13)
+* Revert - Remove custom Billmate thank you page and use Prestashop standard thank you page

 ### 3.7.1 (2020-10-13)
 * Fix - Remove custom Billmate thank you page and use Prestashop standard thank you page